Studies show diet presents infection risk to pets and humans

 ‘I’ve witnessed dogs dying’

-Amanda Boag, Vets Now’s clinical director, said: “While this is a decision for individual pet owners, we would urge caution.
+Amanda Boag, group referrals director for IVC, Vets Now’s parent company, said: “While this is a decision for individual pet owners, we would urge caution.

 “It’s very unlikely that a raw food diet will be nutritionally balanced — to achieve this, you would need to feed your pet all the pieces of an animal including their liver, heart, lungs and bones as well as supplements.
 In addition, feeding pets bones can put them at risk of gastrointestinal damage.